PDF 805 KB

 Healthcare associated infections are a major cause of poor outcomes for patients.
-Ventilator associated-pneumonia, a subset of hospital acquired pneumonia, results in increased patient morbidity and mortality, prolonged length of stay and increased healthcare costs.
-Up to one quarter of patients requiring mechanical ventilation develop ventilator associated pneumonia.
+Ventilator associated-pneumonia (VAP), a subset of hospital acquired pneumonia, results in increased patient morbidity and mortality, prolonged length of stay and increased healthcare costs.
+VAP can occur in up to 25% of all people who require mechanical ventilation.

 Intubation and tracheostomy tube insertion should only be undertaken by persons trained and competent in the technique.